study-groups/bioinformatics-study-group/README.md

 ## Resources

-### Bioinformatics as taught by Conpeau and Pevzner

 - [Bioinformatics Algorithms](https://www.bioinformaticsalgorithms.org/): Book and methodology by Phillip Compeau and Pavel Pevzner.
 Great.
    - [Bioinformatics I: Finding Hidden Messages in DNA at Stepik](https://stepik.org/course/55929/promo#toc): by Phillip Compeau and Pavel Pevzner.
 The first half of the course, we investigate DNA replication, and ask the question, where in the genome does DNA replication begin?
 We will see that we can answer this question for many bacteria using only some straightforward algorithms to look for hidden messages in the genome.
    - [DNA Analysis on Coursera by Pavel Pevzner and Phillip Compeau](https://www.coursera.org/learn/dna-analysis): 8 part course on DNA statistics.

 - [Rosalind](http://rosalind.info/problems/locations): Rosalind is a platform for learning bioinformatics and programming through problem solving.

-## Current Reading list, Summer 2019
+## Current Reading list, Summer 2020

 - [IEEE Spectrum article: Genomics Signal Processing](https://pdfs.semanticscholar.org/eb87/1f4b1840e9357a78df2a1809161dbbee4796.pdf): by Dimitris Anastassiou.
 Genomic information is digital in a very real sense; it is